This printed article is located at https://investor.mencast.com.sg/financials.html

 Share of loss of associated companies

-The Group and the Company's share of losses in its associated company have already exceeded its interest as of FY2023, hence the Group and the Company have not recognised further losses in 1HY2025.
+The Group and the Company's share of losses in its associated company have exceeded its carrying amount as at FY2023.
+Accordingly, no further share of losses was recognised in FY2025.

 Review of Balance Sheet